denten-books/plain-text/2-device.md

 @neuhold_formal_1971, 95].[^ln2-compile] Wittgenstein imagines something like
 a programming language along with an interpreter and a compiler when he writes, "imagine a language consisting of commands."
-It is to direct a human "forwards," "back," "right," and "left," "quickly" and "slowly" [@wittgenstein_philosophical_1974, 197] Add to it a grammar, a table of correspondences, which explains the meaning of the signs.
+It is to direct a human "forwards," "back," "right," and "left," "quickly" and "slowly."
+Add to it a grammar, a table of correspondences, which explains the meaning of the signs.
 The grammar "means" in the sense of specifying the rules by which meaning succeeds or fails, Wittgenstein explains.
-In this way, we can move away from speaking of "intended effects" or "proper obedience," and rather concentrate on this interpretive, translative layer, which describes the rules of engagement.
+In this way, we can move away from speaking of "intended effects" or "proper obedience," and rather concentrate on this interpretive, translative layer, which describes the rules of engagement [@wittgenstein_philosophical_1974, 197].

-[^ln2-compile]: I am forgoing the distinction between interpreters and compilers for simplicity's sake.

 ## Thought Experiment III

 Turing met Wittgenstein at King's College sometime in the 1930s.
-Although there are no records of them meeting explicitly until Turing's attendance of Wittgenstein's lectures on the foundation of mathematics in 1939 , both men's work exhibits sustained attention to computing machines narrowly and to the mechanical manipulation of symbols more generally [@wittgenstein_wittgensteins_1976, 7].
+Although there are no records of them meeting explicitly until Turing's attendance of Wittgenstein's lectures on the foundation of mathematics in 1939, both men's work exhibits sustained attention to computing machines narrowly and to the mechanical manipulation of symbols more generally [@wittgenstein_wittgensteins_1976, 7].
 From the notes on Wittgenstein's